kristian-lange-tw/JATOS_docs_v3/pages/Worker-Types.md

 ### <span class="glyphicon glyphicon-asterisk glyphicon-general-multiple"></span> General Multiple Worker (since version 3.3.2)

 A General Multiple link is the least restrictive type and can be used **many times by different participants to run a study**.
-The difference to a General SIngle is that the General Multiple link can be used repeatedly **even in the same browser**.
+The difference to a General Single is that the General Multiple link can be used repeatedly **even in the same browser**.
 Each time a General Multiple link is used a new General Multiple worker is created on-the-fly.

 ### <span class="glyphicon glyphicon-knight glyphicon-mturk"></span> MTurk Worker